 Both ceramic and laminate flooring are essentially imitations of nature.
 Ceramic is basically man-made stone, created by firing clay and other materials at high temperatures.
-Laminate flooring is generally particleboard topped with hardwood laminate to make it look like solid hardwood.
+Laminate flooring is particleboard topped with hardwood laminate to make it look like solid hardwood.
 Laminate flooring generally has a 20-year lifespan, while ceramic can last almost indefinitely.
-On the other hand, the installation process for ceramic flooring for can feel like it lasts forever, while installing laminate flooring is almost as simple as rolling out a throw rug.
+On the other hand, the installation process for ceramic flooring can feel like it lasts forever, while installing laminate flooring is almost as simple as rolling out a throw rug.

 Characteristics and Applications

-Ceramic is the harder of the two materials--it feels like slick stone, while laminate is softer than wood because of its foam underlayment.
-Ceramic is also moisture-resistant; laminate isn't.
-Thus, ceramic is preferred in high-moisture-areas like bathrooms and kitchens.
 Ceramic in a bedroom, on the other hand, might not be the best way to greet your feet in the morning, while laminate wood is almost as coddling as carpet.
+Similarly, if you're considering tile or laminate in a living room, laminate is usually a cozier choice.

 Ceramic is by far the more complicated material to install; only a very capable do-it-yourselfer should attempt it.
-It requires a solid cement board underlayment, then mortar to hold in the tile, which requires a special tile cutter or wetsaw for cuts.
+It requires a solid cement board underlayment, then mortar to hold in the tile, which requires a special tile cutter or wet saw for cuts.
 Then it has to be grouted and sealed.
 The whole process takes several days.

-Ceramic tiles are highly stain-resistant and easy to clean, but the grout between the tiles isn't; it requires scrubbing, bleaching, occasional resealing and sometimes removal and regrouting.
+Ceramic tiles are highly stain-resistant and easy to clean, but the grout between the tiles isn't.
+It requires scrubbing, bleaching, occasional resealing and sometimes removal and regrouting.

-If part of your laminate floor is damaged by trauma or moisture, there's no practical way to patch it or do a partial replacement, since the floor system is all locked together by tongue-and-groove connectors that have to be installed from one end of the room to the other.
+If part of your laminate floor is damaged by trauma or moisture, there's no practical way to patch it or do a partial replacement.
+That's because the floor system is all locked together by tongue-and-groove connectors that have to be installed from one end of the room to the other.